Vietnam.vn - Nền tảng quảng bá Việt Nam

 Using fallen meteorites as

-Using fallen meteorites as "fashion accessories" was a common practice thousands of years ago.
+Using fallen meteorites as " fashion accessories" was a common practice thousands of years ago.

 About 90% of the collection is made of 23.5 carat gold, including 11 bowls, 3 bottles and 28 bracelets.

 The artifacts were discovered by archaeologist José Maria Soler in December 1963, while he and his team were excavating a dry riverbed called the "Rambla del Panadero".
-They have since been stored in the city's archaeological museum.
+They have since been housed in the city's archaeological museum.

 Using fallen meteorites as “fashion accessories” was a common practice thousands of years ago.
 A similar artifact was found in the tomb of Tutankhamun.

-Specifically, in 2016, researchers at the Egyptian Museum in Cairo, the Polytechnic University of Milan and Pisa (Italy) announced an intricately decorated dagger wrapped in a gold sheath, with a blade made of meteoric iron.
+Specifically, in 2016, researchers at the Egyptian Museum in Cairo, the Polytechnic University of Milan and Pisa (Italy) announced an intricately decorated dagger wrapped in a gold sheath, with a blade made of meteorite iron.

 The dagger is considered one of the most remarkable items recovered from the tomb of Pharaoh Tutankhamun.
 The gold handle is intricately embossed with crystals while the sheath is decorated with a pattern of feathers and jackal heads.